 This recipe comes from my Cooking Moroccan recipe book.
 Chermoula is both a marinade and a sauce and can be found in the cuisines of the North African countries of Algeria, Libya, Morocco and Tunisia.
 Use it when making fish, seafood, grilled meat, slow cooked lamb and vegetables.
 Like most Moroccan condiments, chermoula uses preserved lemons.
 I think it would taste just as good using my preserved limes.
 Each region has its own unique take on this sauce.

-- Half a preserved lemon - rind only - roughly chopped
+- ½ preserved lemon, rind only - roughly chopped

 - place the lemon, garlic, parsley, coriander, lemon juice, saffron, paprika, cumin and cayenne into a food processor and grind to a coarse paste

 - gradually add the olive oil while processing until combined

 - Preserved lemons – I make my own as the recipe is so simple.
 Be sure if you make this yourself that you use un-waxed lemons, or scrub the wax off.
 If you buy these take a look to see that the lemons look good in the jar before you purchase them.

 - Garlic – be sure you buy firm cloves where the paper is white.
 If they sprout they are still OK to use.
 But if this bothers you then plant the cloves that have sprouted to grow your own.